codevally/linux-ansible-config/README.md

 An experimental configuration for [Ansible](http://www.ansible.com).

-## Usage
+## Set Up ##

 To set up Ansible on an OS X workstation:

     ./do.sh setup-admin
     cp ./ansible.cfg.example ./ansible.cfg

-To create a new Linode using Ansible and the Linode API:

-    ./do.sh create-linode
+## Usage ##

-Ansible provides three commands:
+Ansible provides four commands:

 * *ansible-playbook* - to execute all of an Ansible playbook on the specified systems
 * *ansible* - to execute an individual shell command or Ansible module on the specified systems
-* *ansible-galaxy* - to work with roles shared on the public [Ansible Galaxy]() web site.
+* *ansible-galaxy* - to work with roles shared on the public [Ansible Galaxy](https://galaxy.ansible.com/) web site.
+* *ansible-vault* - to encrypt or decrypt any individual YAML file that Ansible uses.

 Both *ansible-playbook* and *ansible* require you to specify the group of systems that the commands will run on, and use *-i* to specify the inventory file or directory that lists the specified systems.
 The *all* group is a built-in group that automatically includes all of the systems in the specified inventory.

     ansible GROUP -i INVENTORY OPTIONS

+If a command fails on any system in the group, Ansible automatically create a *retry* file that lists all of the systems where the command failed.

 For example, use the *-a* option to execute a shell command: